 If you have any feedback on this exercise – perhaps you already do a similar exercise, or have developed your own way of working with reviewing and envisioning – or you would like to recount how the exercise has worked for you – I’d love to hear from you.
 Just drop a line to me at email@example.com

-A final note: there’s a great little booklet that works well with this exercise that you can download from a website here: it’s called YearCompass.
+A few final notes: there’s a great little booklet that works well with this exercise that you can download from a website here: it’s called YearCompass.

 Alban Arthan 2016